silvacms/documentation/source/silva/buildout/troubleshooting.rst

    from distutils import log

-Rerun buildout, and thanks setuptools' maintainers for a good test coverage of their software.
+Rerun buildout, and thank setuptools' maintainers for good test coverage of their software.